philpagel/ET54.py/README.md

 Trying to set invalid values will raise an exception (e.g. `RuntimeError` or `ValueError`) based on the load's response and a few checks of my own.

+I am pretty confident that the values that you set with this class are correctly stored by the instrument because that's what all my test cases check for.
+However, I have not yet tested all functionality in enough real-live circuits to be 100% confident that the load actually always behaves as expected.
+If not, that may be a bug on my side or a problem in the device firmware.

 # Dependencies

 The class requires `pyserial`, `pyvisa` and `pyvisa-py`, all of which can be